ftconan/python3/README.md

 15. qt_crawler

 ## Python Tricks
-1. Introduction
+### 1. Introduction
-2. Patterns for Cleaner Python
+### 2. Patterns for Cleaner Python
-    2.1.
-Covering Your A** With Assertions
+ 1. Covering Your A** With Assertions
-    2.2.
-Complacent Comma Placement
+ 2. Complacent Comma Placement
+ 3. Context Managers and the with Statement